lowdefy/lowdefy/packages/plugins/blocks/blocks-google-maps/README.md

 - `heatmap: heatmapOptions`: Add a heatmap layer, see more [heatmap options](https://developers.google.com/maps/documentation/javascript/reference/visualization#HeatmapLayerOptions).
 This will automatically load the `visualization` library.
   - `data: { lat: number, lng: number } | { location: { lat: number, lng: number }, weight: number }[]`: A list of heatmap data points.
 - `style: cssObject`: A style object applied to the map element.
-- `markers: markerOptions[]`: A list of Markers with properties, `map` is provided by the default by the block, see [Javascript API Markers](https://developers.google.com/maps/documentation/javascript/markers) for configuration details.
+- `markers: markerOptions[]`: A list of Markers with marker options, see more [Javascript API Markers](https://developers.google.com/maps/documentation/javascript/markers).
-- `resetBoundsOnResize`: Default: false, When true this will reset the map bounds if the parent resizes.
+  - `tooltip: htmlString`: Will create a infoWindow to display additional marker information when clicked.

 ### Events